kevbite/kevbite.github.io/_posts/2021-06-27-tracing-mongodb-queries-with-the-aws-x-ray-sdk-for-.net-in-csharp.md

 ## Tracing MongoDB Calls in .NET

-The X-Ray SDK for .NET doesn't come with anything to trace MongoDB calls, however, I recently created a [NuGet package](https://www.nuget.org/packages/Kevsoft.AWSXRayRecorder.Handlers.MongoDB/) to allow tracing of MongoDB calls.
+The X-Ray SDK for .NET doesn't come with anything to trace MongoDB operations, however, I recently created a [NuGet package](https://www.nuget.org/packages/Kevsoft.AWSXRayRecorder.Handlers.MongoDB/) to allow tracing of MongoDB calls.

 This package can be installed via the dotnet CLI or the package manager.